The Lost Bands of Leeds

 THE BRIDEWELL TAXIS

 Unfairly lumped in with Madchester’s baggy shenanigans, then further hindered by an incongruous hoolie following that was bizarrely at odds with the band’s John Peel-endorsed northern soul groove.
-There’s a slew of classy brass-inflected pop singles out there and one slightly faltering full length album called Cage.
+There’s a slew of classy brass-inflected pop singles out there and one somewhat faltering full length album called Cage.
 A brilliant compilation, Invisible To You, captures the band at their early peak, but its scarcity has now reached mythical proportions.
 As definitive as great lost bands go then, I suppose.

 GET THIS: Invisible To You – (if you win the lottery).